MohamedHagi/prepr-frontendChallenge2/README.md

 Explore the recreated registration and login pages by interacting with the sign-up form, including the mouseover effects.
 Use the register button, login button, and SSO button to test their respective functionalities.

-## Note

-- Dark mode preferences do not persist upon browser refresh, adhering to the specified requirements.

 ## Author